wbc3rd/Riviera-Docs/docs/source/gpu_usage.rst

 - Release GPUs as soon as your job is done.
 - Store model checkpoints periodically (see `Checkpointing <https://riviera-docs.readthedocs.io/en/latest/checkpoint_jobs.html>`_).

-Dos and Don't
+Do and Don't
 -------------

-.. list-table:: GPU Usage Dos and Don't
+.. list-table:: GPU Usage Do and Don't
     :header-rows: 1
     :widths: 40 60